dstrn-xyz/docs/database/models.md

 user.profile = new Profile({ bio: 'updated bio' });
 ```

-mutating relation properties updates the internal `_relations` state and is preserved across serialization with `user.toJSON()`.
+mutating relation properties updates relation state and is preserved across serialization with `user.toJSON()`.

 <a name="eager-loading"></a>